 An electrocardiogram (EKG) is a noninvasive and painless test that measures the electrical activity of your heart.
-The team at South Shore Cardiovascular Associates performs EKG tests to diagnose and monitor various heart conditions at three locations in Brandon, Riverview, and Tampa, Florida.
+The team at South Shore Cardiovascular Associates performs EKG tests to diagnose and monitor various heart conditions at four locations in Brandon, Riverview, Tampa, and Sun City Center, Florida.
 To schedule your EKG, call your nearest office or book an appointment online today.

 Every time your heart beats, an electrical signal travels through your heart, causing the muscles to contract and pump blood.
 An electrocardiogram (EKG), records and measures these electrical signals through sensors called electrodes.

 An EKG is a common test that helps the team at South Shore Cardiovascular Associates detect and monitor many heart conditions, including: